-A Serial ATA controller (AMD SP5100) is integrated into the system serverboard to provide a six-port 3 Gb/s SATA subsystem, which supports optional RAID 0, 1, and 10.
+A Serial ATA controller (AMD SP5100) is integrated into the system serverboard to provide a SATA subsystem with transfer rates up to 3 Gb/second.
+The SATA subsystem supports optional RAID 0, 1, and 10.
 When raided, the SATA drives are hot-swappable units.
-Note that your operating system must have RAID support enabled to accommodate hot swap.
+Note that your operating system must have RAID support enabled to accommodate hot swapping of drives.